jerpowel321/TruckTracker-FE/README.md

 ###### With a simple click of a button, the Food Truck may update their current location and leave the button active until they move locations or close out for the day.
 We use firebase to store the Food Truck's current location.

-#### Business Owner Dashboard
+#### Business Owner Account Page
 ![Account](/public/TTAccount.png "Food Truck Owner Account")

-###### If for whatever reason, the Business Owner wishes to change their account password, we allow them two methods to do so on their Account Page.
+###### If for whatever reason, the business owner wishes to change their account password, we allow them two methods to do so on their account page.

 #### Forget Password
 ![Forget Password](/public/TTForgetPassword.png "Forget Password")

-###### If you forget your password, click on the "Forget Password" Link on the Landing Page and you will be directed to our Forget Password Page.
+###### If you forget your password, click on the "Forget Password" Link on the landing page and you will be directed to our Forget Password Page.
 Submit you email address and follow the prompts in the email you will receive.

 #### Sign Up
 ![Sign Up](/public/TTSignUp.png "Sign Up")